salesforce-misc/Data-Lake-for-Nonprofits/README.md

-# Data Lake for Nonprofits, Powered by AWS
+# Datalake for Nonprofits, Powered by AWS

 ## Deploying to AWS Amplify